Is waterfall methodology not working for you? Switch to agile software development methodology.

 What is agile software development

 Agile software development is an iterative approach to development where the software is built incrementally from the start.

-Moreover, it is a philosophy which acts as a crucial mechanism in addressing the inevitable change and its effect on any stage of development.
+Moreover, it is a philosophy that acts as a crucial mechanism in addressing the inevitable change and its effect on any stage of development.

-The whole project is segmented into parts and the empirical process is followed to complete the project, along with iteratively testing, integrating, addressing the change and feedback of users.
+The whole project is segmented into parts, and the empirical process is followed to complete the project, along with iteratively testing, integrating, and addressing the change and feedback of users.